Impact of different extended components of mean field models on transport coefficients of quark matter and their causal aspects: Abstract

 \section{Abstract}

-The transport coefficients like shear viscosity, electrical and thermal conductivities are critically analyzed in the framework of Nambu\textendash\,Jona-Lasinio (NJL) and its different extensions like addition of vector interaction, Polyakov loop extended version (PNJL) and the entangled PNJL (EPNJL) models.
+Role of different extensions of Nambu\textendash Jona-Lasinio (NJL) model like addition of vector interaction, Polyakov loop extended version (PNJL) and the entangled PNJL (EPNJL) models on transport coefficients like shear viscosity, bulk viscosity, electrical conductivity and thermal conductivity are critically analyzed.
 We have considered the standard expressions of transport coefficients, obtained in relaxation time approximation of kinetic theory.
-Using a constant relaxation time, we first observe the changes of thermodynamical phase space factor for different versions of models and then their corresponding temperature dependent relaxation times are estimated.
-Impact of different components of model on fluidity is critically investigated.
+Influence of temperature dependent order parameters on temperature profile of transport coefficients are analyzed.
+Causal aspect of massless case to these different extended components of mean field models are also picturized, where an approximated lower and upper bound are drawn for shear relaxation time.